-Phase One will begin with a 2 week transitional period called Gateway to the Curriculum and a 4-week introductory course that covers the general plan of the human body and its systems, the individual and social context of medicine, and an overview of how people learn and how this relates to suggested learning strategies for the new curriculum.
+Phase One will begin with a 2-week transitional period called Gateway to the Curriculum and a 4-week introductory course that covers the general plan of the human body and its systems, the individual and social context of medicine, and an overview of how people learn and how this relates to suggested learning strategies for the new curriculum.

 The Gateway Curriculum consists of three phases over four calendar years.
 In addition, the Gateway Curriculum’s Explore component allows students to examine their own career goals and gain exposure to areas of interest.

 Phase One: Gateway to Foundations (16 months)

 Phase One continues with eight Foundational Science Modules of variable length incorporating basic, clinical, social and systems science knowledge.
 Modules will center on function (primary physiological organization) and forms (secondary anatomical organization) of the human body in an integrated fashion including the basic and clinical sciences and the impact of the social and health systems science.
 Each module will have similar large-scale structure to facilitate consistency and familiarity.

 The majority of instruction in Phase One will typically occur in the mornings, Monday through Friday.
 Activity-orientated content will occur typically two afternoons per week (e.g., clinical skills training, activities directed at students’ areas of passion such as community engagement, advocacy, education and research).

 Evidence based active learning strategies and educational technology are used to augment medical student engagement and learning (e.g., team-based learning, case-based collaborative learning, flipped classroom strategies, labs).

 Three 3-week Clinical Immersion experiences will rotate students through three clinical environments: Ambulatory/ED, Inpatient, and Procedural.
 During Clinical Immersions, attention will be given to clinical skills, the social and health systems sciences and professional identity formation.

 Phase Two: Gateway to Clinical Medicine (12 months)